Camp Erin Indy

 Since its launch, attendance at Camp Erin Indianapolis continues to grow, and the program requires additional generosity to sustain the need for its long-term impact and success.
 For only $300, you can send a child or teen to Camp Erin Indianapolis, offering them comfort and healing in their time of need.

 Will you seize this opportunity to change a life?

-Designate an online gift to "Other: Camp Erin" or use the mail-in form.
+Designate an online gift to "Other: Camp Erin" below.